 Ojibwe is both historically and presently one of the most prominent of the hundreds of aboriginal languages of North America.
-It is spoken throughout the Great Lakes region of the U.S., including in 6 First Nations communities in Wisconsin, and over a vast region of Canada.
-It is a language deeply-rooted in the Great Lakes, with rich traditions intimately tied to our environment, such as wild ricing, maple sugaring, canoe-making, and incomparable knowledge of regional plants and animals.
+It is spoken throughout the Great Lakes region of the United States including in six First Nations communities in Wisconsin and over a vast region of Canada.
+It is a language deeply rooted in the Great Lakes, with rich traditions intimately tied to our environment such as wild ricing, maple sugaring, canoe-making, and incomparable knowledge of regional plants and animals.
 Its oral traditional literature is famous for its artfulness and insight.